 How do I check if my IP is leaked?
 Up

 You can test whether your IP address leaks by performing a DNS Leak Test.
-You need to carry out a standar or extended test to find the servers there.
+You need to carry out a standard or extended test to find the servers there.
 If your IP address is showing on the DNS server list, it means your IP address is not protected.

-Can VPN circumvent IP block?
+Can a VPN circumvent IP blocks?
 Up

-Absolutely!
+Absolutely.
 Get an ExtremeVPN subscription and bypass IP blocks like a ninja.
 It employs the advanced AES-256-bit encryption algorithm for top-notch encryption and anonymity.
 While connected with ExtremeVPN, your network will transform into an anonymous tunnel that will appear as normal traffic to bypass the IP block.

 What are the main causes of VPN disconnections?
 Up